tulsirai/aws/serverless/apigateway-lambda-dynamodb/README.md

    Once the `order-microservice` is created, the `order-microservice` page will show up as shown below -
    ![Order-microservice Diagram](order-microservice.png)

    Replace the defaut lambda code with the following code copying and pasting it in the code editior.
 Once you replace the default code with the codes below, click `Deploy` button next to the code editor on the left side.
+Everytime you make changes to the code, you must DEPLOY the changes!

    ```python
       from __future__ import print_function